ChemPupWassup/Homelab1/documentation/networking-notes.md

 2. why do you thing the virtual machine section is empty?

 ANSWER:  Virtual machines need to be created first.
 Hyper-V is just a manager not the actual VM.

+3. Why do you think Microsoft even gives us two generations?

+ANSWER  Generation 1 can be used for older versions of Hyper-V and simulate older 32-bit and 64-bit systems.
+Generation 2 is for newst Hyper-V for 64-bit systems.